 The gender pay gap shows the difference in average pay between men and women.
 It does not measure equal pay which relates to what men and women are paid for the same or similar job, as set out in the Equality act 2010.

-The information within this report collates data from McLean & Appleton (Holdings) Ltd (t/a Hatfields) for the pay period to 5 April 2019.
+The information within this report collates data from McLean & Appleton (Holdings) Ltd (t/a Hatfields) for the pay period including 5 April 2020.
+Warrington Garages refers to the 9 dealerships that trade under the statutory entity Warrington Garages Limited.
+McLean & Appleton (Holdings) Ltd is the group holding company comprising Warrington Garages Limited, Hatfields V Limited and McLean & Appleton Limited.

 We are confident that Hatfields’ gender pay gap is not a pay issue; we know this because our approach to pay is gender neutral and our analysis shows that our pay gap is driven by the structure of our workforce.
 The greater proportion of men than women in sales and senior roles creates the pay gap.
 Our workforce is male orientated in common with many other businesses in the motor industry.
 We strive to encourage applications from female candidates to continually seek to restore this balance.